kmx/pdl-io-dbi/README.md

 - reshape\_inc

-    As we do not try to load all query results into memory at once, we also do not know at the beginning how many rows there will be.
-Therefore we do not know how big piddle to allocate, we have to incrementally (re)alocated the piddle by increments defined by this parameter.
+    As we do not try to load all query results into memory at once; we also do not know at the beginning how many rows there will be.
+Therefore we do not know how big piddle to allocate, we have to incrementally (re)allocated the piddle by increments defined by this parameter.
 Default value is `80000`.

     If you know how many rows there will be you can improve performance by setting this parameter to expected row count.